Quantifying Ocular Surface Changes with Contact Lens Wear: Discussion

 In between the contact lens and the eye, there is a thin layer of tear film (post-lens layer), with a thickness of the order of $3-4$~$\mu$m~\cite{wang2003precorneal}.
-Multiple previous modeling efforts, including this work, have either neglected the effect of the tear film dynamics on the contact lens and eye interactions~\cite{maki2014new,wu2021biomechanical}, or accounted for a constant tear fluid surface tension in between the lens and the eye~\cite{moore2019simulation,wu2024fea,zhao2023biomechanical,ramasubramanian2024influence}.
-The ratio of the post-lens tear film thickness to the thickness of the contact lens is usually very small, in this work the biggest value of this ratio is $3/35 \simeq 0.08$.
-Various mathematical models have been developed to account for a detailed description of the tear film dynamics in the post- or pre-lens tear film~\cite{ramasubramanian2024contact} and to the best of our knowledge all of these model assume that the eye is rigid.
-In future studies, it would be interesting to incorporate the tear film dynamics into the current model and study how lens suction pressure and ocular deformations would be affected by the presence of the post-lens tear film.
+Multiple previous modeling efforts, including this work, have either neglected the effect of the tear film flow dynamics on the contact lens and eye interactions~\cite{maki2014new,wu2021biomechanical}, or accounted for a constant tear fluid surface tension in between the lens and the eye~\cite{wu2024fea,ramasubramanian2024influence,moore2019simulation} and a nonzero sliding friction coefficient~\cite{wu2024fea}.
+The ratio of the post-lens tear film thickness to the thickness of the contact lens is usually very small; in this work, the largest value of this ratio is $3/35 \simeq 0.08$.
+Various mathematical models have been developed to account for a detailed description of the tear film dynamics in the post- or pre-lens tear films~\cite{ramasubramanian2024contact}, and to the best of our knowledge, all of these model assume that the eye is rigid.
+In future studies, it would be interesting to incorporate the tear film dynamics into the current model and study how the lens suction pressure and ocular deformations would be affected by the presence of the post-lens tear film flow.
+Accounting for the post-lens tear film flow in the model, the contact lens would conform to the shape of the eye plus a non-constant tear film thickness.
+Maki and Ross showed that the thickness of the tear film under a soft contact lens can vary in the radial direction due to the lens suction pressure and presented peaks near the limbal region~\cite{maki2014exchange}.
+Incorporating the post-lens tear film dynamics could reduce the difference between the current model predictions and the experimental measurements of ocular displacement in the limbus~\cite{alonso2012using}.